securesvet/securesvet/README.md

 # My name is <a href="http://www.mursvet.ru">Svet</a> 👋
 My name is Sviatoslav Murzin.
-I specialize in JavaScript and all other sorts of interesting stuff such as Game Development and Music (those are some things that should be written with capital letters).
+I specialize in WebDev and all other sorts of interesting stuff such as Game Development and Music

-Had been working for a large international bank in IT sector as a Fullstack, to be extremely precise, JavaScript developer
+Had been working for a large international bank in IT sector as a Fullstack JavaScript developer

 Free for hire now.